drseg/swift-fsm/README.md

 }
 ```

 But we now have some aspects of our state transition logic declared inside the transition table, and other aspects declared elsewhere.

-Furthermore, we must transition to the `.alarming` state, regardless of the `Enforcement` policy.
-But what if different policies called for different transitions altogether?
+Furthermore, we must still transition to the `.alarming` state, regardless of the `Enforcement` policy.
+But what if different policies called for entirely different transitions?

 An alternative might be to introduce extra events to differentiate between the new policies: